Panglao Island: Geography

 The island has an area of 91.12 km2.
 It is within Bohol Province, and comprises two municipalities: Dauis and Panglao.
 Panglao island is located southwest of the island of Bohol and east and south of Cebu.

 Panglao has a terrain that ranges from plain, hilly to mountainous.
 Panglao is made of Maribojoc limestone, the youngest of the limestone units found in the western area of Bohol.
 The limestone composition delayed the development of the international airport as coralline limestone is soluble which causes formation of caves and sinkholes.
 One interesting geological feature found in the island is the Hinagdanan Cave which has an underground water source.
 The cave is an important water source as the island has no rivers or lakes.

 Panglao is a popular tourist destination in the Philippines and includes several small islands, such as Gak-ang, Pontod, and Balicasag and is close to Pamalican island.

 According to the 2015 census, it has a population of 79,216.

 History

 Precolonial era

 Panglao was known to Chinese, Malay, Siamese and Indonesian traders.
-It once housed the precolonial polity of Bo-ol.
+It once housed the precolonial nation or Kedatuan of Bo-ol which fell from an attack by the Ternate Sultanate but was rebuilt as Spanish protectorate in Dapitan City.

+The 1818 census showed that Dauis the capital of Panglao, had 2,055 native families and 9 Spanish-Filipino families from Spain and unknown number of Mexicans who had already arrived earlier and had assimilated to the natives.